 Many are slipping behind with their church communications.
 Make your church communication energized!

 There is a proper way to do Church Communications.
-Here’s the last 2 ways to energize your communications (see first one here):
+Here are the last 2 ways to energize your communications (see the first one here):

 2. Have you centralized your church communications?

 c.
 All satellites need to look like the main campus.
-With the push for multi-site churches we constantly hear “we’re one church; multiple locations”.
+With the push for multi-site churches we constantly hear “we’re one church; with multiple locations”.
 Sadly though, from outside the church, everything looks and sounds different.
 This creates confusion.
 Stop creating locations that ultimately compete with each other.
 Together, they need to build your master church brand.
-Something that you’re all known for.
-Not re-creating and re-designing everything, every time a location wants to do an activity, will save money and time.
+Something that you are known for.
+Not re-creating and re-designing everything, every time a location wants to do an activity will save money and time.
 So often, the church creates extra work when it doesn’t need to.

 c.
 Effective church communications require the best tools.
 These tools that assist in church communications are being created weekly it seems.
 It’s difficult to keep ahead of the trends.
 The world is moving away from print materials so you should too.
 Start with establishing a cost-effective, easy-to-edit-and-update, website (I’d suggest WordPress) that everyone in your congregation and community can trust for accurate material.
 Consider add-ons (plug-ins and widgets) that help functionality for your online presence.
 Then determine how your congregation and community are communicating and try to offer what they want.
-That often means effectively connecting social media (facebook, twitter, instagram, pinterest, instagram, youtube, etc.) and email campaigns.
+That often means effectively connecting social media (Facebook, Twitter, Instagram, Pinterest, Instagram, youtube, etc.) and email campaigns.
 Text messaging and traditional broadcast mediums (radio, tv, etc) are also being used as budgets allow.
-But don’t forget about print materials; just reduce their use by pointing your congregation to the trusted online sources.
+But don’t forget about print materials; just reduce their use by pointing your congregation to trusted online sources.